aditi-mittal-cmu/mittal-portfolio/government-debt.md

 <p>Intent for selecting the scatter plot to represent the debt-to-GDP ratio</p>

 <p>Adding a filter to the scatter plot, allowed me to toggle between different countries.
-The graph looks clean and neat - and the change in overall debt to GDP over the years is very easy to follow.
+The graph looks clean - and the change in overall debt to GDP over the years is very easy to follow.
 Further, I used a hotter colour here since the debt has increased for most countries over the years.
-This is something I believe was missing in the above two graphs.
-The bar chart only provided information for a particular year (2018) in our case but it is useful to be able to do a comparison over the years for each other.
-The grid of lines chart on the other hand, overcame that issue of the bar chart, but looked very busy to me.
-Incorporating all the countries next to each other, made the scale so small that it was hard to see the extent of variation over the years. </p>
+I believe this was missing in the above two graphs.
+The bar chart only provided information for a particular year (2018 in our case) but it would have been more useful if we were able to do a comparison of the debt-to-GDP ratio over the years.
+Another aspect of the bar chart that I found a little distracting was the use of a background colour.
+And lastly, the lack of context on the title made it difficult to understand the graph.
+       The grid of lines chart on the other hand, overcame some of the issues of the bar chart, but looked very busy to me.
+Incorporating all the countries next to each other, made the scale very small that it was hard to see the extent of variation over the years. </p>
 <p>I consciously removed the "ALL" option from the filter since that looked too crowded due to the data points, but if we had to compare a few countries and perhaps decrease the timeframe - say 2017-2021, I believe this scatter plot could have been even richer - in terms of being able to compare the countries well. </p>
-<p>Other things that I noticed in the bar chart was that the background colour was a little distracting and the title was not very intuitive.</p>

 [Link to Main portfolio](README.md)